Hey Boy (Take That song)

-"Hey Boy" is a song by British pop group Take That.
+"Hey Boy" is a song by English pop group Take That.
 It was released through Polydor Records on 16 October 2015 as the fourth single from the seventh studio album, III, originally released in 2014, although this song only appears on the 2015 Edition.
 The song was written by Take That and produced by Greg Kurstin and features Mark Owen, Gary Barlow and Howard Donald on lead vocals.

 Background

 On completion of Take That's sell out European tour, Take That Live 2015, the band announced they would be re-releasing their number one-album, III, with 4 new songs.
-"Hey Boy", one of these new songs, was announced as the third single from the album in advance of the record.
+"Hey Boy", one of these new songs, was announced as the fourth single from the album in advance of the record.
 The single follows an electro-pop style that the band adopt in III with Howard Donald describing the single as the "most excited" he has been about a release in a "long time".